 A: The short answer is yes, but it also depends on whether you are seeking breast reconstruction with your own breast tissue or with implants.

 Q: If I want to get implants, how can I make sure that I like what I’m getting?

 A: This is where Arbrea can help.
-Seeing is believing and our surgeon app is effective in showing you, using your own body as a “model”, how different types of implants can look.
-It’s the latest in app technology which integrates Augmented Reality, 3D and Artificial Intelligence work seamlessly together.
+Seeing is believing, and our surgeon app is effective in showing you, using your own body as a “model”, how different types of implants can look.
+It’s the latest in-app technology that integrates Augmented Reality, 3D and Artificial Intelligence work seamlessly together.